Skip to main content

 Acquisition cost (including expenses associated with the purchase) (90,000 + 7,000) = 97,000 euros

-In accordance with article 14.2.a) of the Personal Income Tax Regulations, amortization may not exceed, in each year, the result of applying 3 percent to the highest of the following values: cadastral construction value (39,120 euros) or acquisition cost, excluding the land (58,200 euros).
+According to article 14.2.a) of the Personal Income Tax Regulations, the amortization may not exceed, in each year, the result of applying 3% to the highest of the following values: cadastral value of construction (39,120 euros) or acquisition cost, excluding land (58,200 euros).
 (Back)

-(3) In accordance with article 14.2.b) of the Personal Income Tax Regulations, amortization may not exceed, in each year, the result of applying the determined amortization coefficients to the acquisition costs paid for the acquisition of the furniture (transferred together with the home). in accordance with the simplified amortization table approved by Order of March 27, 1998 referred to in article 30.1. of the aforementioned Regulation, that is, 10 percent.
+(3) According to article 14.2.b) of the Personal Income Tax Regulations, the amortization may not exceed, in each year, the result of applying to the acquisition costs paid for the acquisition of the furniture (transferred together with the home) the amortization coefficients determined in accordance with the simplified amortization table approved by Order of March 27, 1998, referred to in article 30.1.ª of the aforementioned Regulation, that is, 10%.
 (Back)

-2.1 The difference between full income and deductible expenses.
+2.1 The difference between gross income and deductible expenses.

 Deductible expenses :

-• Interest on the capital invested in the acquisition of the home (mortgage loan) (1) : 3,600
+• Interest on capital invested in the acquisition of housing (mortgage loan) (1) : 3.600

 * 2022 amount pending deduction in the following 4 years: 4,200 -3,600 = 600